glitchgod0/GH6-Proto-Patch/README.md

 - Select 'Unlock All' in the debug menu to see all venues.

 ## Notes
-This mod is incapatible with saves from the base game.
+This mod is incapatible with saves from the vanilla prototype.
 This is due to the venue additions.
 > [!CAUTION]
 > Avoid running the GH6 prototype on Xbox Live, This has a high risk of a console ban and even an account ban